Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

+which is guaranteed by the normalization of $\mathcal P[\gamma]$.
+With the help of Eq. (\ref{eq:Q_P_realtion}), the quasiprobability fluctuation theorem simply comes from the normalization of retrodictive quasiprobability trajectory.
+However, we can also directly prove the quasiprobability fluctuation theorem without the definition of retrodictive quasiprobability trajectory.
+See the Supplementary Methods 1.

 Different ordering of projectors in $\mathcal Q[\zeta]$ does not jeopardize the validation of the quasiprobability fluctuation theorem, as long as the ordering of projectors in $\tilde{\mathcal Q}[\zeta]$ is correspondingly changed and the relation (\ref{eq:Q_P_realtion}) holds.
-Besides the averaged relation (\ref{eq:averaged_delta_i}) does not require specific orderings of projectors in $\mathcal Q[\zeta]$, since the marginalized relations (\ref{eq:P[gamma]}) and (\ref{eq:P'[tau]}) eliminate the uncommuted operators.
+Besides the averaged mutual information change does not require specific orderings of projectors in $\mathcal Q[\zeta]$, since the marginalized relation, such as Eq. (\ref{eq:P'[tau]}), eliminate the uncommuted operators.

-In addition to the new quasiprobability fluctuation theorem revealed above, the quasiprobability trajectory $\mathcal Q[\zeta]$ also smoothly generalize the quantum fluctuation theorem of the entropy productions $\sigma_S$ and $\sigma_{SR}$.
+In addition to the quasiprobability fluctuation theorem revealed above, the quasiprobabilistic trajectory $\mathcal Q[\zeta]$ also smoothly generalize the quantum fluctuation theorem of the entropy productions $\sigma_S$ and $\sigma_{SR}$.
 Specifically, we have

-We can simply have the proof by applying the marginalizing rules shown in Eqs. (\ref{eq:P[gamma]}) and (\ref{eq:P'[tau]}).
+We can simply have the proof by applying the marginalizing rules shown in Eq. (\ref{eq:P'[tau]}).
 Then the above quasiprobability fluctuation theorems reduce to the well-known quantum fluctuation theorems given by the two-point measurement trajectories \cite{landiIrreversibleEntropyProduction2021}.